LogtalkDotOrg/logtalk3/README.md

 -----------------

 Contributions, constructive criticism, patches, bug reports, and suggestions are always welcome.
-However, major code contributions to **core** files, such as the compiler, runtime, adapter files, library files, or tools can only be accepted with a transfer of copyright or if the submitted code is explicitly declared as public domain code.
+Major code contributions to **core** files, such as the compiler, runtime, adapter files, library files, or developer tools can only be accepted with a transfer of copyright or if the submitted code is explicitly declared as public domain code.
 This simplifies the selling of commercial licenses, which provide a revenue source for the sustained development of Logtalk.
+Contributions that retain the copyright of their authors may also be distributed with Logtalk with the understanding that the terms of their commercial use depends solely on the authors chosen licensing terms and may require a separate, independent, agreement between users and authors.

 12. LEGAL